Skip to content

 Impacts of Carbon

 The first question we need to answer before diving deeper is obvious – why should I even be bothered monitoring carbon dioxide?
-Well, with a growing body of evidence showing how harmful carbon dioxide can be – even in common indoor concentrations – there is now ample evidence showing why it’s essential to monitor the gas.
+Well, with a growing body of evidence showing how harmful carbon dioxide can be – even in common indoor concentrations – there is ample evidence showing why it’s essential to monitor the gas.

 Recently, carbon dioxide monitoring has gained a lot of attention as it’s been found that carbon dioxide levels can be a proxy for the transmission chance of COVID.
-That is to say when in a public space (or anywhere with other people present), high carbon dioxide levels can indicate the COVID-19 risk.
+That is to say, when in a public space (or anywhere with other people present), high carbon dioxide levels can indicate the COVID-19 risk.

 Of course, while COVID-19 is fairly getting all the current media attention, the use of carbon dioxide monitors isn’t limited to this virus alone.
 Since carbon dioxide levels reflect ventilation, these monitors can also show the transmission chance of other airborne pathogens.